nrobinson2000/cehscoding/pages/members.md

 <hr>

 ## Ms. Raspiller
 Ms. Raspiller is the advisor for the CEHS Coding Club.
-Ms. Raspiller's first coding language was BASIC - and she loved it!
-Followed by Fortran (complete with punch cards) which she didn't love.
-Then came personal computers and DOS, Lotus 123, various versions of Windows (3.0, 95, 98, 2000, XP) then on to MacOS.
-Also, took a semester of Java in grad school.
-Have learned JavaScript and more Java through CodeHS and other online resources.